alterwear/arduino-firmware/README.md

 | RAM | ? | 512 Bytes | ? |
 | Memory | ? | 2000 Bytes | ? |

-Mega 2560, which has 256K of program memory, instead of 32K (and 8K of SRAM memory instead of 2K).

 [More about MSP430 flash](http://www.ti.com/lit/ds/symlink/msp430g2553.pdf):

-The flash memory can be programmed via the Spy-Bi-Wire/JTAG port or in-system by the CPU.
+- The flash memory can be programmed via the Spy-Bi-Wire/JTAG port or in-system by the CPU.
 The CPU can perform single-byte and single-word writes to the flash memory.
 Features of the flash memory include:
-• Flash memory has n (**what is n?**) segments of main memory and four segments of information memory (A to D) of 64 bytes each.
+- Flash memory has n (**what is n?**) segments of main memory and four segments of information memory (A to D) of 64 bytes each.
 Each segment in main memory is 512 bytes in size.
-• Segments 0 to n may be erased in one step, or each segment may be individually erased.
+- Segments 0 to n may be erased in one step, or each segment may be individually erased.
-• Segments A to D can be erased individually or as a group with segments 0 to n.
+- Segments A to D can be erased individually or as a group with segments 0 to n.
 Segments A to D are also called information memory.
-• Segment A contains calibration data.
+- Segment A contains calibration data.
 After reset segment A is protected against programming and erasing.
 It can be unlocked but care should be taken not to erase this segment if the device-specific calibration data is required.

 Note the cat_2_0 image is 15,094 bytes (16 KB on disk).
 So it's burned into flash, then loaded line by line into SRAM and sent to the epaper display.

 Could send it over in SRAM-sized chunks, let's assume best-case and can use the entire SRAM:
 15,094 / 2028 = 7.44 chunks.
+Could buy [this from Sparkfun](https://www.sparkfun.com/products/525) to increase size of EEPROM to 32kB (3200 Byte) of non volatile memory.
+Library to manage external memory: http://forum.arduino.cc/index.php?topic=502117.0

 Writing that to the EPD sounds reallllly complicated tho...